Naval Aid Bill: Aftermath

+As a result of the Naval Aid Bill being defeated by the Senate, the existing Naval Service Act therefore remained in effect.

-Had the bill passed the Senate and received royal assent, it is likely the funds would have been used to construct three Queen Elizabeth-class battleships, potentially named as Acadia, Quebec and Ontario.
+Had the Naval Aid Bill passed the Senate and received royal assent, it is likely the funds would have been used to construct three Queen Elizabeth-class battleships, potentially named as Acadia, Quebec and Ontario.
 The bill's failure ultimately made little impact on the naval arms race.
 The First World War commenced about fourteen months after the bill's defeat.
 At the time, none of the five Queen Elizabeth class battleships that were ultimately built for the Royal Navy had yet been commissioned.

 At the start of the war, Britain had 22 dreadnoughts in service compared to Germany's 15, but Britain also had 13 dreadnoughts under construction even without a Canadian contribution, and by then, the Germans were building only five additional dreadnoughts.
 With the additional naval strength of France in the Atlantic and Japan in the Pacific, later bolstered by the entry of Italy and eventually the United States, Allied control of the high seas was never seriously threatened and Germany was compelled to seek less costly alternatives (submarines in particular) to project a measure of power in the Atlantic sea lanes.